The Banks Don’t Want to Modify Your Loan

 - Servicers profit by your missed payments.

 - When borrowers default, their missed payments get added to the principal balance of their loan.
 Servicers get paid by the “holder” of a loan based on the total value of the loan pool that they service.
 The more payments you miss, the bigger your loan balance gets and the larger the pool that the servicer’s fees are based on.

 - Servicers profit by your default.

-- Servicers will often receive an upfront payment of six (6) months of servicing fees when a borrower defaults.
-In addition they charge late fees, reinstatement fees, and other penalties that the “holder” of your loan may never be aware of.
+- Servicers will often receive an upfront payment of six (6) months of service fees when a borrower defaults.
+In addition, they charge late fees, reinstatement fees, and other penalties that the “holder” of your loan may never be aware of.

 - Servicers incur costs to modify.

 - Servicers are required to repurchase loans from the investor in order to permanently modify the loan which represents a substantial cost and loss of revenue that can be avoided by keeping the loan in a state of lingering default until foreclosure.

 California’s Foreclosure Reduction Act arrives just as property values are on the rise promising even greater rewards to those servicers that can foreclose quickly rather than modify.
 Loan Servicers will be more aggressive than ever as they seek to foreclose before homeowners realize their rights under the new statutes and attempt to exercise them in court.
 Unless you learn your rights and fight back, Loan Servicers will continue to get away with the same fraud and negligence they got away with before the new statutes.

 Susan M. Murphy is a litigating attorney that sues the banks on behalf of homeowners, both in individual and mass-joinder cases.